 Due to their design and installation, metal roofs can also include thermal breaks.
 A thermal break is basically a dead air space between two materials for the purpose of stopping conductive heat transfer (also known as “thermal bridging”).
 Thermal breaks are used in double and triple pane windows to stop heat transfer.
 With a metal roof, the thermal break can be between the metal itself and the roof deck.
 This is naturally achieved with many of the heavily formed shake, shingle, and tile metal roofs which keep the metal up off of the roof deck.
 It can also be achieved by installing the metal roof on battens that lift it up off of the roof deck.

 Solar Applications Finally, the durability and design of metal roofing lends itself well to eventual solar applications, and an increasing number of homeowners care about that as well.
 Having a home’s roof be “solar ready” can add value to the home.

 While it is impossible ever to predict the exact amount of value that a new roof will add to a home, the benefits of a metal roof are things that are sought after by prospective home buyers.
 It becomes a natural conclusion: the benefits of metal roofing will sell faster and for a higher value.
 Those benefits include:

 - Reduced utility costs through energy efficiency and eventual solar panel installation

 What Type of Roof is Best for You?

 As always, know that we’re here to help.
-Our goal is to make sure that all homeowners make the right roofing decision for them and their home.
-That is why we’re so committed to providing education and information through our website and newsletters.
-Please contact us at firstname.lastname@example.org or call us at 1-800-543-8938 whenever we can help you.
+Our goal is to make sure that all homeowners make the right roofing decision for themselves and their homes.
+We’re committed to providing education and information through our website and newsletters.
+Please get in touch with us at firstname.lastname@example.org or call us at 1-800-543-8938 whenever we can help you.